ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

+# November 16 2020

+- ???

+# November 15 2020

+- Relaxed.
+- Webcam friendsgiving feel with Seattle friends, jackbox.tv and stuff, recorded the moment on computer.

+# November 14 2020

+- Gym!
+  - Volleyball.

+# November 13 2020

+- In `React`, why would one use `<Fragment` over `<div>` for containing inner elements?
+  - The problem with `<div>` is that you don't always want a wrapper element..
+    - Wrapper elements have a meaning and usually you need additional styles for that meaning to be removed.
+  - `<Fragment>` is just syntactic sugar that is not rendered.
+  - It’s a tiny bit faster and has less memory usage (no need to create an extra DOM node).
+- Kill port that's in use?
+  - `kill -9 %PORT%`
+- Spend time with Karasuno playing Mahjong and cinnamon rolls.
+- Gym!
+  - Legs and shoulders.

+# November 12 2020

+- Gym!
+  - Volleyball.

+# November 11 2020

+- Gym!
+  - Flex.

 # November 10 2020

 - Gym!
   - Flex.

 # November 9 2020

+- Gym!
+  - Back and biceps.

 # November 8 2020

+- ???

 # November 7 2020

+- ???

 # November 6 2020

+- ???

 # November 5 2020

 - Great sprint, installer works and was able to push out some last minute stuff with plenty of time.